 Continue reading to learn more about broken tooth repair costs and treatment options.

-How to Handle a Broken Tooth
+How to Handle a Broken or Cracked Tooth

 First off, if you were in an accident or suffered a fall or injury forceful enough to break or knock out a permanent tooth, head to urgent care, the nearest emergency room or your doctor ASAP.